 About Wing Tsun

-The WingTsun™ martial arts classes in Gilbert, Arizona teach Wing Tsun, a southern Chinese kung fu method.
+The WingTsun™ martial arts classes in Gilbert and Scottsdale, Arizona teach Wing Tsun, a southern Chinese kung fu method.
 We are part of the largest Wing Chun organization – the International WingTsun™ Association.
 We break the mold of your usual type of martial arts class.
 It is a close-range punching, striking, low kicking and anti-grappling system that develops highly evolved “sticky hands” skills in all students that persevere.
 It is a superb system of self-defense.
 Certain martial arts from southern China and Okinawa are probably related to it because of certain similarities but nobody knows for sure.
 The legend says that it was invented by a female monk from the Shaolin monastery.
 In the 20th century, Bruce Lee studied from Yip Man.
 There is no ‘sport’ application.
 Students learn exacting self-defense skills and mastery of the inner self, mentally and physically.
 Head instructor, Sifu Keith Sonnenberg, has 34 years experience teaching the Leung Ting WingTsun® system of the Yip Man Lineage.
 We teach three classes per week of Wing Tsun in Gilbert in the evenings.
 You can read more about Wing Tsun on our NEWS section which has an ongoing list of informative blogs.

 What is WingTsun?